(Programmable Logic Controller)

 Pan-Tech was created in 1990 as a part time business for building electrical panels.
 In 1995 the company expanded into engineering, process control, programming, PLC programming, and machine building and is also currently involved in process integration and data collection.

 Pan-Tech is staffed with talented individuals specializing in manufacturing and process control in the pharmaceutical, food, chemical, and health care industries.

 One of the company’s main focuses is personalized service to customers.
 Working with plant personnel from the visionaries, to the supporters, to the users.
 Pan-Tech strives to develop workable solutions to best fit the environment.
 They then provide continuous support for these solutions.
 Pan-Tech benefits from its relationship with Indicom by providing highly organized and efficient turnkey solutions to any electrical application.
 As the company continues to grow, its plans include expanding into software validation and home automation.

-PAN-TECH Engineering is dedicated to provide the highest quality equipment and service.
+Pan-Tech is dedicated to provide the highest quality equipment and service.
 With our experience, expertise and commitment, you will be completely satisfied with our workmanship and our work ethic.